 Decades ago I thought it was only iodine.
 Then years ago I found out that selenium is also necessary.
-And when I wrote the first version of Invisible Minerals: Part II – Multiple Minerals about ReMyte, I found 6 minerals involved with thyroid hormone production.
+And when I wrote the first version of ReMyte & ReCalcia: Invisible Minerals Part II about ReMyte, I found 6 minerals involved with thyroid hormone production.
 Now the total is up to 9 and there may be more.
 That why, besides ReMyte (which contains 12 minerals including 9 for the thyroid) I recommend that everyone take sea salt in their drinking water to get the wee bits of 72 minerals that the sea and the earth provide.
 (Sea Salt: ¼ tsp in every pint of drinking water.)
+Drink 1/2 your body weight (taken in lbs) in ounces of water.

 Below is an overview of the 9 thyroid minerals.
-All this information is in the free ReMyte Book at RnA ReSet in the FAQ section where it is called Invisible Minerals Part II.
+All this information is in the free ReMyte Book.
 You may be like me when you see a list of things that nutrients can do and you just think “prove it.”
 But what I know about ReMyte is that the enhanced absorption of picometer minerals (due to their size) makes them truly functional and therapeutic.
 Whereas dirt minerals may be 4-20% absorbed, picometer minerals reach 100% absorption.

 Iodine: T3 has 3 iodine molecules; T4 has 4.
 So it’s safe to say that the thyroid can’t function without iodine.
 T4 or (thyroxine) is 68 percent iodine by weight, and T3 (triiodothyronine) is 58 percent.